RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

-Plaintiffs also alleged that defendants breached their confidential relationship "by taking Plaintiffs' novel ideas and concepts, exploiting those ideas and concepts, and profiting therefrom to the Plaintiffs' exclusion.&hellip;" The complaint therefore alleged a claim under California law of breach of confidence.
+Plaintiffs also alleged that defendants breached their confidential relationship "by taking Plaintiffs' novel ideas and concepts, exploiting those ideas and concepts, and profiting therefrom to the Plaintiffs' exclusion &hellip;" The complaint therefore alleged a claim under California law of breach of confidence.

 ### II.
 Procedural Background